Platform specifications and coding guidelines

 For Autonomous and Connected Vehicle Technologies

-The standard includes interfaces required for the development of future automotive ECUs (Electronic Control Units) running on modern multi-core microprocessors that enable OEMs to implement autonomous driving software updates, Internet of Things (IoT) capabilities, media streaming, and other services for their future cars.
+This new standard includes interfaces required for the development of future automotive ECUs running on modern multi-core microprocessors.
+OEMs can leverage these interfaces to implement autonomous driving software updates, IoT capabilities, media streaming, and other services for their future cars.
+The previous standard, known as AUTOSAR Classic Platform, will continue to be offered alongside the new Adaptive Platform standard.

 Some of the technologies driving the adaptive platform standard include: